How to Fix Wi-Fi Option Missing in Windows Settings App?

 Uninstalling Wireless Driver

-After uninstalling your wireless card driver, go to your manufacturer’s website and download the latest drivers for your WIFI card.
-Install the drivers and then restart your system.
+After uninstalling, download the latest drivers for your Wi-Fi card from the manufacturer’s website, install them, and then restart your system.

-1. Open Device Manager and expand the Network Adapters list.
+1. Open Device Manager and open the Network Adapters section.

-2. Double-click on your wireless card and then switch to the Power Management tab.
+2. Double-click on your Wi-Fi card and switch to the Power Management tab.

-3. Uncheck the ‘Allow the computer to turn off this device to save power‘ box.
+3. Uncheck the ‘Allow the computer to turn off this device to save power‘ option.

 Changing Wireless Driver Power Settings